Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 8 MP
 Damage: x1
-Effect: If this Attack hits, the target has [Degeneration](#degeneration) that lasts for 2 rounds.
-If this Attack scores a [Solid Hit](#solid-hit), the Degeneration lasts for 3 rounds.
-If it scores a [Critical Hit](#critical-hit), the Degeneration lasts for 4 rounds.
+Effect: If this Attack hits, the target has [Degeneration](#degeneration) that lasts for 2 Rounds.
+If this Attack scores a [Solid Hit](#solid-hit), the Degeneration lasts for 3 Rounds.
+If it scores a [Critical Hit](#critical-hit), the Degeneration lasts for 4 Rounds.
 Description: Striking in a way that deals lingering damage.
 This could be inflicting a bleeding wound, striking with a toxic bite, or similar approaches to causing lingering damage.

 #### Mental Shield